“You can’t wait for inspiration, you have to go after it with a club.” — Jack London, American author, journalist and social activist.

 Following are some ways to unplug to inspire your creativity:

 - Take an hour each week, unplugged, in a neutral, relaxing setting (which may be away from the office or home) and just write.
 Put away the electronics and let your mind be free.

 - Think about two things you’d like to see improvements on and write and jot and jot until you have some ideas in your notepad.
 Wait a day or so and add more.
 Get together with someone and go over it and see what you come up with together.
 There is magic in teamwork (I know some of you have experienced this!)

-- Go to a movie, museum, or stationary store.
+- Go to a movie, museum, or stationery store.
 Try taking a long walk.
 My husband and I come up with some of our best ideas when we go on long walks together.

-- Do you need to get away?
+- Do you need to getaway?
 If you can take a vacation, great.
 Use the time to let your mind wander about the things you want out of your life.
-If you can’t, make the time to go somewhere relaxing like the park or beach to unplug and reflect.
+If you can’t, take the time to go somewhere relaxing like the park or beach to unplug and reflect.

 - Take pictures of things that inspire you, cut things out of magazines/papers or read the newspaper.

 - Just get out of the house.
 I am always in awe of the interesting people I meet when I get out of the house and go to a networking event.
 Some of our best ideas will come from brainstorming with others.

 - Use David Allen’s 5-step model on one of your current projects.

 - Next time you are with a group of people at a restaurant or coffee shop and several of you are on your phones texting, surfing, talking….call a time-out and ask each person to give an idea for a challenge you have.
 Go to the next person and repeat.